-Current monitoring at Tabourie Lake is undertaken via the existing rainfall and water level gauges detailed in Table 3.26 and Figure 3.5.
-All listed rainfall and water level stations are automatic with data telemetered at Council owned gauges via Event-reporting Radio Telemetry System (ERTS) and mobile network at DPE BCD owned gauges.
-Council are also currently planning the installation of a new rainfall gauge at the intersection of Woodstock and Wheelbarrow Rd at Morton in the upper Tabourie Lake catchment.
-Also listed in Table 3.26 are existing rainfall gauges in regional areas surrounding the catchment as well as an ocean tide (Ulladulla Harbour) and wave monitoring station (Batemans Bay) situated within the region.
+Current monitoring at Tabourie Lake is undertaken via the existing rainfall and water level gauges detailed in Table 3.28 and Figure 3.5.
+All listed rainfall and water level stations are automatic with data telemetered at Council owned gauges via Event-reporting Radio Telemetry System (ERTS) and mobile network at DCCEEW EHG owned gauges.
+Also listed in Table 3.28 are existing rainfall gauges in regional areas surrounding the catchment as well as an ocean tide (Ulladulla Harbour) and wave monitoring station (Batemans Bay) situated within the region.

-Table 3.27 summarises different monitoring design options for development of a flood warning system.
+Table 3.29 summarises different monitoring design options for development of a flood warning system.
 A TFWS may include one or a combination of those listed.
 Options for potential installation of new water level and rainfall gauges are: an additional water level at Brandaree Creek situated upstream beyond the tidal limit of the estuary to provide better indication of lake inflows; and/or an additional rain gauge at Brandaree Creek to improve rain gauge coverage.